-Glendale Career College's mission is to prepare students in short-term programs for gainful employment.
+Glendale Career College's mission is to prepare students in career and professional programs.
 This is accomplished by a professional faculty, as well as a qualified administration and support staff.
 Facilities are well equipped and the atmosphere is vibrant, friendly and warm.
 The quality of education is the highest priority at Glendale Career College.
 Students are accepted on their ability to benefit without regard for race, color or creed.